virtual-labs/exp-quantitative-techniques-iitk/experiment/theory.md

 Grain size measurements play a crucial role in characterizing the microstructure of a material.
 Advanced characterization techniques using microscopy, including optical, scanning electron microscopy, transmission electron microscopy, and x-ray diffraction, are effectively utilized in determining the grain sizes with accuracy and precise control.<br><br>
 <b>1.7	 Quality control</b><br>
 Consistency of product and quality are always confirmed by any company or industry using grain size measurements.
 It helps to ensure that the material meets specific performance and standard criteria.<br><br>
 <b>1.8	Research and Developments</b><br> Grain size studies and measurements are an integral part of developing newer materials with enhanced properties.
-Researchers use grain size controls to explore novel materials for various industries, from aerospace to electronics<br><br>
+Researchers use grain size controls to explore novel materials for various industries, from aerospace to electronics<br>

 <b>2</b>  Till now, we studied the importance of grain size, but now we will study different methods used for calculations of grin sizes, which are listed below:<br>
 <b>2.1</b>	 Line Intercept Method<br>